Moreau-Lab/Genomics/README.md

 files, which by default should be `translated.fasta`.
 You may also have to alter the path to `primary_transcript.py` depending on where you have installed Orthofinder.

+When Ben Rubin’s pipeline is converting OrthoFinder outputs to RERconverge inputs, it will be crucial that all of the gene names start with the taxon abbreviation that you are going to use.

+To do this, navigate to the `/primary_transcripts` directory:

+`cd ./primary_transcripts`

+Now use `sed` to append the four-character code to the beginning of each gene name.
+This command replaces `>` at the beginning of each gene name with `>CODE_`.
+This still has to be done one species at a time- I’ll try to come up with a better solution.
+The parameters in this command are:

+  - `-i` means save in place, overwriting the original file
+  - `s` means substitute
+  - `g` means global, so search and replace all.
+  - The two single quotes are probably not necessary on the BioHPC Linux machines.

+So, for each translated transcript file, use the command:

+`sed -i '' 's/>/>CODE_/g' TranslatedTranscriptFile.fasta`

 #### Running Orthofinder